david-martin/proposals/push/ups_integration_with_openshift.md

 * developer sets up the FCM/Android credentials for push for the Cordova App via *new* UI screens in OpenShift
 * this creates a Secret to store those credentials
 * the UPS sidecar syncs these credentials from the Secret to a new Android Variant in UPS
-* the Variant config is retrieved from UPS and stored an annotation on the Secret
+* the Variant config is retrieved from UPS and stored in an annotation on the Secret
 * the generated mobile-services.json file includes the correct Variant config

 ```json